 The Vice Chancellor for Academics is responsible for processing all matters pertaining to academic misconduct, including honor code violations.
 The Honor Code is based on the philosophy of mutual trust and honesty that is inherent in the SAU Tech mission and goals statements.
-Academic violations of the Honor Code consist of the following:
+Academic violations of the Honor Code include, but are not limited to: